 Like a lot of Americans, I had never ridden a train until I visited Europe.
 Now most days of my adult life, I lament the fact that we do not have widespread access to such a magnificent form of transportation in the United States.
 You too will go on this journey of enlightenment once experiencing train travel in Italy.

 When searching on ItaliaRail, it will automatically only search “High Speed” trains for you.
 That is going to show you fewer departure options, often at a higher price.
-It will only save you about 20 minutes going from Florence to Cinque Terre, so I’d uncheck that and see if you can save some money instead.
+It will only save you about 20 minutes on this route, so I’d uncheck that and see if you can save some money instead.

 Note: it automatically does that every time you’re back on that page, so don’t think you’re going crazy when the train you looked at last night has suddenly disappeared.
 You likely just need to uncheck the “High Speed” box again.

-When booking your Florence to Cinque Terre train, I’d suggest you book “Firenze Santa Maria Novella” as your departure station and “La Spezia Centrale” as your destination.
+When booking your trip, I’d suggest you book “Firenze Santa Maria Novella” as your departure station and “La Spezia Centrale” as your destination.
 You can select one of the villages in Cinque Terre, but I’ll tell you more below about why I would opt not to do that.

 Pay attention to whether or not you’re booking a direct train or a train with “1 change.”
 A change is functionally a layover if you’re used to flying by plane.
 You get off one train with all of your belongings, walk around the train station until you find your next train, wait until it boards, and then off you go.
 It can sound intimidating, but train stations are significantly smaller than airports, so it’s hard to get lost in them.